 We boarded a traditional wooden boat named ‘Skulaskeid’ or ‘Old Skull’ and set out to Puffin Island, which only takes 15 minutes to reach.
 The boat itself is licensed for just 33 passengers, so there’s no chance of overcrowding while trying to see the birds.
 It is specially designed to be able to get close to the islands, which proved great as we were able to see these extraordinary birds resting on the island and looking after their burrows.
 Getting so close to the island also means that there are some great photo opportunities.

 Our guide gave us lots of information about what we could see during our trip and gave some fun facts about puffins.
 For example, did you know that although they are not great at flying (and worse at landing) they are in fact brilliant at swimming?
 While in the water their wings will then be used to swim much like we use our arms.

-The guide was extremely knowledgeable and was happy to answer any questions anybody may have.
+The guide was extremely knowledgeable and was happy to answer any questions.
 He also pointed out other birds such as fulmers, arctic terns and guillemots.
-Although we weren’t so lucky but may be you will even get to see the odd porpoise or seal.
+You may also be lucky enough to see the odd porpoise or seal.

-This hour-long trip is definitely a good way to get to see these funny birds in all their glory and one I wouldn’t hesitate to go on again an again.
+This hour-long trip is definitely a good way to get to see these funny birds in all their glory and one I wouldn’t hesitate to go on again and again.